tarwn/lessthandot-hugo/blogs/content/posts/2012-09-12-using-a-perl-singleton.md

   - singleton

 ---
-It&#8217;s been quite a while since I last posted here.
+It's been quite a while since I last posted here.
 Since my last entry I got a new job, got married, went on honeymoon (got back yesterday!) and spent quite a lot of time maintaining legacy Perl code.

 One thing I see a lot is sharing objects by passing them to the constructor of a new object.
-This is fine until you&#8217;re dealing with complicated sets of objects within objects.
+This is fine until you're dealing with complicated sets of objects within objects.

 ```perl
 #!/usr/bin/perl